 They are likely to be distressed by this outcome too, as no doctor likes to lose a patient.

 Once the autopsy has been completed, and the reports compiled, you will be informed of the cause of death and a decision must be made as to whether this may have been a result of medical negligence or malpractice.
-Medical negligence is a very specific concept, and it refers to an error in omission or commission that would not have been made by a reasonable body of medical professionals, and that this error resulted in loss of life.
+Medical negligence is a very specific concept, and it refers to an error in omission or commission that would not have been made by a reasonable body of medical professionals, and that this error resulted in a loss of life.
 Although not impossible to prove, this is not easy.

 If your loved one experienced unforeseen complications and the anaesthetist made a professional judgment that resulted in death, this is not necessarily negligence.
-It could be proved that the judgment was in fact reasonable, and the death could not have been predicted.
+It could be proved that the judgment was, in fact, reasonable, and death could not have been predicted.
 Also, if they can show that there was a pre-existing condition about which the anaesthetist could not reasonably have been aware, and which the patient did not divulge, it will not be regarded as medical negligence.
 Proof of medical negligence is the first thing that you need to make a claim against the medical practitioner.

 Some legal companies offer a service in which they take your case to court and only charge you if you win the case against the medical practitioner.
 Usually, they will require you to agree either to a set payment or, more likely, a (large) percentage of the money that you are awarded in a settlement.
 In this arrangement, they are unlikely to take your case if they are not reasonably confident that you will win.
 If anyone approaches you at the hospital or in the days after your loved one’s death about pursuing a claim, require that they discuss this with your friend who is advocating for you and your interests.

 You will be in no state to make decisions about entering into contracts with legal companies, and you should not be considering this while you are in the immediate shock and grief following a death.